JoinColony/colonyJS/docs/_Docs_Multisignature.md

 await firstOperation.send();
 // -> { successful: true }

-// The second operation can be refreshed: await secondOperation.refresh();
+// And then the second operation can be refreshed: await secondOperation.refresh();

 // The nonce should have been incremented: